Skip to main content

 You can push multiple findings at once using the bulk action toolbar on the Findings page.

-• Issue tracking — toggle on to enable vulnerability tracking via GitHub Issues.
-When disabled, GitHub is used only for repository access.
+• Issue tracking: turn on to enable vulnerability tracking via GitHub Issues.
+When off, GitHub is used only for repository access (e.g. for Mjolnir whitebox pentesting).

-• Auto-create tickets — toggle on to create issues automatically when new findings are reported.
-When disabled, you can still create issues manually from each finding.
+• Auto-create tickets: when on, GitHub issues are created automatically as new findings are reported.
+When off, you can still create issues manually from each finding.

 Set the minimum severity to High or Critical if you want to keep your GitHub Issues focused on the most urgent findings and handle lower-severity issues manually.